-The joints in your body have the potential to function optimally, or to cause much pain and discomfort.
-For many reasons (including bad posture, chronic stress, intense athletic performance, pregnancy, injury etc.) your joints, and especially your spinal joints, can become fixated (jammed or locked up) and your muscles can become irritated and even go into a spasm.
-This causes pain and discomfort, as well as tight muscles.
-It is the chiropractors concern to locate these fixations and restore their proper functioning.
+The above structures in your body have the potential to function optimally or to cause much pain and discomfort.
+For many reasons (including bad posture, chronic stress, intense athletic performance, pregnancy and birth, injury etc.) your joints, and especially your spinal joints, can become fixated (jammed or locked up) and your muscles can become irritated and even go into a spasm.
+This causes pain and discomfort as well as reduced movement.
+It is the Chiropractors concern to diagnose the presenting complaint and then restore their proper functioning.
 This is done through adjustment, or joint manipulation as well as a number of muscle and fascial treatments.

 Chiropractic has been shown through scientific research to treat almost any condition that is nerve, muscle or joint related, such as the following conditions:

 - Upper and lower back pain, sciatica

 - Hip, knee and ankle/foot pain

 - Certain forms of arthritis

 - Sports injuries

 - Colic and regurgitation in babies

 Due to the fact that chiropractic is a non-invasive treatment option, virtually anyone can benefit from it.